 German autobahns often have no speed limit, and Berlin businessman Wilfried Franz took full advantage, pushing the throttle to 150 mph.

 The sleek Mercedes flashed down the road, a silver torpedo shrugging off the wind and rain.
-Inside the cockpit, Wilfried talked enthusiastically to Campus Crusade for Christ staff member Norm Patterson about how they could tell more people about Jesus.
+Inside the cockpit, Wilfried talked enthusiastically to Cru staff member Norm Patterson about how they could tell more people about Jesus.

 Sue Patterson sat in back, white-knuckled, watching the scenery blur.
 "It was sweet to see the two men in front doing their male thing," says Sue, "talking strategy and enjoying the fast car.
 But there's a windstorm, I feel the car being tugged sideways, and my practical side says, 'Don't we have a problem here?'"